federeghe/chronovise/docs/FRAMEWORK.md

 ```

-For further details please check the diagrams in the `docs` subfolder.
+For further details please check the UML diagrams in the `docs` subfolder.

 ### Exit conditions